conestack/cone.app/docs/source/ui.rst

 Personal Tools
 --------------

+Registration name: ``personaltools``

-A tile named ``personaltools`` renders a dropdown if user is authenticated.
+Renders a dropdown if user is authenticated.
 It is titled with the authenticated user name and contains a set of links to personal stuff.
 By default, only the logout link is provided.

 To add more items in the dropdown, set a callback function on
 ``cone.app.browser.layout.personal_tools``.
 The callback gets the model and